SteeltoeOSS/Samples/Configuration/src/AspDotNetCore/Simple/README.md

 4. Go to the config server directory (`spring-cloud-config/spring-cloud-config-server`) and fire it up with `mvn spring-boot:run`
 5. This sample will default to looking for its spring cloud config server on localhost, so it should all connect.

-This default configuration of the Config Server uses [this github repo]( https://github.com/spring-cloud-samples/config-repo) for its source of configuration data.
+The default configuration of the Config Server uses [this github repo]( https://github.com/spring-cloud-samples/config-repo) for its source of configuration data.

 # Building & Running